Miele Triflex HX1 vs. Dyson V12 Detect

 Deep Cleaning94.1%93.9%

 These results are closer than the numbers suggest.
-The poor Quaker oats result (only 12%) skewed the Triflex HX1 scores pick up, but it was decent with the other experiments (between 99% and 100%).
+The poor Quaker oats results (only 12%) skewed the Triflex HX1 score pickup, but it was decent in the other experiments (between 99% and 100%).

 But there are other factors to consider.